NatthawatTungruethaipak/Online-Auction-System-eBuy/readme.txt

   # Data file (2 Files, 1 Folder)
     1. userData.txt
         Keep user data.
+In file, the first line will be no. of user data.
+Then follow with the pattern below

+        USERNAME tk123456
+        PASSWORD 123456@tT
+        NAME Mister TK
+        BIRTH 08-10-1998
+        ADDRESS 461/35
+        EMAIL nathaphop@mail.com
+        BALANCE 10056

     2. auctionData.txt
         Keep auction data.
+In file, the first line will be no. of auction.
+Then the auction data which has the pattern as below.

+        ITEM axe
+        CATEGORY Home & Garden
+        PICTURE axe.jpg
+        SELLER Natthawat
+        DATESTART 25-05-2020-15:30
+        DATEEND 27-05-2020-18:50
+        STAGE 0
+        MINBID 100

+        After this pattern, will follow with no. of bid and then bid in this pattern.

+        BIDDER Nathaphop
+        MONEY 7000
+        DATE 23-05-2020-05:46

+        'BIDDER' could change to 'WINNERBIDDER' if this bid is the winner.

     3. imgFolder
-        Folder that keeping image of an item. if in the directory doesn't have these things, the program will auto generate later.
+        Folder that keeping image of an item.

-  *Note* The program will not save until close program successfully.
+      = if in the directory doesn't have these things, the program will auto generate later. = *Note* The program will not save until close program successfully.
+      *Note 2* There are some dummy data.
+You can see dummy user through userData.txt or UserDummy.pdf

 ## How to run? ##